Chelsea Handler: Personal life

 Handler has lived in Bel Air, Los Angeles.
+She has never married and does not have children.

 Relationships

-In 2006, Handler began dating Ted Harbert, who oversaw E! as the former chief executive officer of Comcast.
+In 2006, Handler began dating Ted Harbert, who oversaw E!.
 On January 25, 2010, Handler confirmed, via her late-night talk show, that she had broken up with Harbert.

 Handler briefly dated rapper 50 Cent around 2011.

-On October 3, 2013, Handler confirmed her breakup with hotelier Andre Balazs on her talk show Chelsea Lately, after the couple had dated on and off for two years.
+On October 3, 2013, Handler confirmed her breakup with hotelier André Balazs on her talk show Chelsea Lately, after the couple had dated on and off for two years.

-On September 27, 2021, Handler and comedian Jo Koy posted an official Instagram post of their relationship.
+On September 27, 2021, Handler and comedian Jo Koy posted an official Instagram post confirming their relationship.
 They later broke up.

-Sex tape

 In 2010, a leaked sex tape of Handler was being offered for sale.
 After news of it broke, she explained on Chelsea Lately that the tape had been made "as a joke" more than ten years prior, adding, "I put it on an audition tape for a comedy club, because I'm a comedienne, and I've been showing it at birthday parties for fucking years".

-In February 2021, on her 46th birthday, Handler skied on the slopes of Whistler, British Columbia, in nothing but panties.
-Alongside a photo she posted a message on social media saying "it's important to stay hydrated as well as relaxed, and it's also important to celebrate your body no matter what age or size."